-• The Committee agreed that the analysis and re-specification of the measure addressed their initial concerns with the validity of the measure.
+• The Committee agreed that the analysis, re-specification, and re-testing of the measure addressed their initial concerns with the validity of the measure.
 After additional discussion, the Committee also voted on the Feasibility and Usability and Use criteria, and ultimately recommended the re-specified measure for endorsement.